csp-inc/rmdy/README.md

 ### Installation

-If you are working within RStudio then you can simply install the [current release](http://www.rstudio.com/ide/download/preview) of RStudio (both the rmarkdown package and pandoc are included).

-If you want to use the rmarkdown package outside of RStudio then you can install the package from CRAN as follows:
+You can install the package directly from this repostory using:

 ``` r
 devtools::install_github("csp-inc/rmdy")